 Just a quick 30 minute stop or detour can create a fun family memory.
 Derrick still talks about stopping for an ice cream in the middle of the desert as his family drove across the U.S. Yes, the kids will love visiting Disneyland or seeing Grandma, but the Corn Palace will probably be something everyone talks about for years to come.

 Bonus Tip – I always make sure to have a good paper map in the car as well.
-Occasionally, the GPS provides bad directions or you’ll lose service.
+Occasionally, the GPS or phone provides bad directions or you’ll lose service.
 Having a back-up plan will save you a headache.
 Trust me.
 I’ve been there – in an RV – in New York City!

 Most importantly, have fun!
 Enjoy the scenery and just being together.
 That’s why you wanted to get away in the first place, right?

 Need more tips?
 Plan for your next adventure on the road and start your holiday stress free.